Daily Habits For Moms: 10 Tips to Better Manage Your Day-to-Day Life

 With my family of four, I can get away with missing a day here and there when it comes to laundry.
 But for the most part, I try to do a load, even if it is small, every day.
 I also pick a day when I do all the bedding in the house.

 Now, here is the kicker!

-This does not just mean do a load of laundry and leave it in the dryer for days.
+This does not just mean doing a load of laundry and leaving it in the dryer for days.
 All the laundry needs to be put away!
 AHHHHHH.
 Putting away laundry may be my least favorite thing to do.
 I don’t know why I dread it so much.
 I just do.
 It feels so tedious and makes me want to cry.

 Here’s what I do.
 Put on some music and power through.